simonedinato/CT0442-JsonParser/README.md

 `json.cpp` contains the implementation of the `json` class methods and operators defined in `json.hpp`.
 It includes functions for:

-- Parsing JSON data from a string.
+- Parsing JSON data from a JSON file.
-- Outputting JSON data to a string.
+- Outputting JSON data to a JSON file.
 - Handling different JSON data types (null, boolean, number, string, list, and dictionary).

 ## Structure of json.cpp